 Tour a lovely and unique botanical garden that is backed by Piedras Blancas National Forest and is accessible only by boat.
 Ron and Trudy McAllister moved here over 27 years ago.
 They will give you a 2.5-hour tour of their botanical gardens explaining the ornamentals and providing samples of the edible plant species.
 Enjoy the beauty of the hundreds of different species of tropical orchids, heliconias, bromeliads, and palms.

 Cross the Golfo Dulce by boat and visit the non-profit Wildlife Caña Blanca Foundation.
 Learn about the rehabilitation programs and participate with the injured and orphaned animals, most of them endangered species which will eventually be released at Piedras Blanca National Park.

 Corcovado National Park covers 1/3 of the land in the peninsula; it was placed into protected status as a national park in 1975.
 This remote, exciting, and isolated environment offers a great opportunity to see larger mammals.
 There are a wide variety of options in which to see Corcovado; day trips, multi-day, and chartered flights.
 You may opt for the scenic drive where you can take in views of the Pacific and the coastline of the gulf, or choose to charter a 15-minute flight and take in the aerial views of the Osa.
 Serious hikers can choose multi-day guided trips filled with extensive hiking.

 Gold Panning Tour

 Take a day to explore the Osa Peninsula and experience panning for your own gold.
-Enjoy the cool river water and small waterfall.
-You will learn how the gold is separated from the rocks and sand, and can keep whatever you may find.
+Enjoy the cool river water and a small waterfall.
+You will learn how the gold is separated from the rocks and sand and can keep whatever you may find.